 Then, a DSP checks advertising space (ad placements) available at ad exchanges and matches suitable inventory slots to given advertising display units.
 The system places an optimal bid based on a budget specified by the advertiser.
 The auctions normally take place in the ad exchanges.

 If the bid wins, the ad will be served in real time to the target user.
-That’s how programmatic advertising algorithms on DSP or ad exchange work.
+That’s how programmatic ads work on DSP.

 Learn more about how a demand side platform DSP works here.

-A Supply-Side Platform (SSP) is a programmatic advertising tool for publishers and app developers, in which they manage their available inventory (ad space) and sell it.
+A Supply-Side Platform (SSP) is a programmatic platform for publishers and app developers, in which they manage their available inventory (ad space) and sell it.

 Supply Side Platforms SSP sends information about the available inventory, website audience, and relevant third party data to DSPs and ad exchanges.

 When several DSPs identify the publisher’s inventory as a suitable one, a Supply Side Platforms SSP evaluates the bids sent by those DSPs and choose the highest one among them.